Our campus is closed for onsite delivery for the remainder of the year.

 A key foundation of the Covid-19 Protection Framework is vaccination.
 Anyone who is double-vaccinated against Covid-19 can now request a My Vaccine Pass, which will soon be needed in a variety of public settings including events and hospitality venues.
 Find out how to get your pass here.
 The process can be a bit difficult for international students without a New Zealand form of identification, so the NZ International Students’ Association has made this guide to help you if you get stuck.
 It is likely Auckland will still be at the Red level when we return to campus next year.
 At this setting, the Government has determined students and staff can only be onsite at tertiary providers if they are vaccinated, so you will need your vaccine pass to enter the campus.

 The Ministry of Health has created a tracing app — NZ COVID Tracer.
 This app works by scanning a QR code on a poster at businesses.
 The app then keeps track of where you have scanned so you know where you have been.
 Instructions for downloading the app are here: https://tracing.covid19.govt.nz/

-Staff and students must take measures to stay safe and well.
-This includes:
+Please take measures to stay safe and well including: